jf3096/json-typescript-mapper/README.md

 If any unmapped variable discover, throw exception!
 This could be useful to detect if API data has change it data structure in the unit testing phrase.

 2) Runtime data type validation might be a good idea.
-Alternatively, if this feacture is not covered in the future, I will make use of json schema concept instead.
+Alternatively, if this feature is not covered in the future, I will make use of json schema concept instead.